gabegmbr/etch-a-sketch/README.md

 # odin-etch-a-sketch

-Browser version of an Etch-A-Sketch using JavaScript for DOM manipulation.
+Flexbox and DOM Manipulation practice by creating a browser version of an Etch-A-Sketch using HTML, CSS and JavaScript.
+Desktop optimized only.